brianhdk/integration-service/README.md

 ## Sending out e-mails

-Integration Service has a built-in service *IEmailService* for sending out e-mails in an easy way.
+Integration Service has a built-in service *IEmailService* to send out e-mails.
 The default implementation of *IEmailService* uses the SMTP configuration, so before you use it, [make sure SMTP is configured correct](#smtp).

-*IEmailService* has a single *Send(...)* method, which requires an instance of a class that inherits from the abstract class *EmailTemplate*.
+*IEmailService* has a *Send(...)* method, which requires an instance of a class that inherits from the abstract class *EmailTemplate*.

 You can easily implement your own classes inheriting from *EmailTemplate* but in most cases the built-in *TextBasedEmailTemplate* is sufficient.
 Below is an example of a Task that sends an e-mail using the *TextBasedEmailTemplate* class: